Forest of Wonder

 Website (and blog): http://www.billkirton.com

-R. B. Wood is a technology consultant and a writer of Speculative and Dark Fiction.
-His first novel, The Prodigal’s Foole, was released to critical acclaim in 2012.
-Mr. Wood recently has been published online via SickLit Magazine and HorrorAddicts.net and appeared in the award-wining anthology “Offbeat: Nine Spins on Song” from Wicked ink Books.
-Along with his writing passion, R. B. is host of The Word Count Podcast, and is studying for his MFA at Emerson College.
+R. B. Wood is a recent MFA graduate of Emerson College and a writer of speculative and dark fiction.
+Mr. Wood recently has been published online via SickLit Magazine and HorrorAddicts.net and appeared in the award-winning anthology “Offbeat: Nine Spins on Song” from Wicked ink Books.
+Along with his writing passion, R. B. is the host of The Word Count Podcast—a show of original flash fiction.

 R. B. currently lives in Boston with his partner Tina, a multitude of cats, and various other critters that visit from time to time.

 Website | Twitter | Facebook | Amazon’s R.B.
 Wood page